 34. Ride-sharing driver

-Whether you’re looking to earn more cash on the side or become your own boss, consider becoming a ride-share driver.
+Whether you’re looking to earn more cash on the side (see our guide on side business ideas) or become your own boss, consider becoming a ride-share driver.
 All you need to start with Lyft or Uber in the United States is a valid driver license, a car and insurance.